beneboy/deb-constrictor/README.md

 You can also provide a "parent" field, which is a path to another build JSON file (path is relative to the config file) from which to read config values.
 For example, you might want to define the sections only in a parent config rather than in each child config.
-The parent lookup is recursive so a parent can have a parent, and so on. constrictor-build also attempts to load a base configuration file as the root of the configuration tree.
+The parent lookup is recursive, so a parent can have a parent, and so on. constrictor-build also attempts to load a base configuration file as the root of the configuration tree.
 The default location of this file is *~/constrictor-build-config.json*, but can be overridden by setting the *CONSTRICTOR_BUILD_BASE_CONFIG_PATH* environment variable.